Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

-Note that the three algorithms described assume that no initial estimate of the feature values exist.
-If an interval for the feature is known, perhaps via a primary reachability analysis using a coarse overapproximation in a tool like SpaceEx, then {\tt Expand} can be simplified to appropriately direct {\tt ETS} to search for the feature corners within the known estimate of the feature range.
+If an interval for the feature is known, via a primary reachability analysis using a coarse overapproximation in a tool like SpaceEx, then the bounded bisection algorithm can be applied to search for the feature corners within the known estimate of the feature range.